omriso/omriso.github.io/index.md

 I am a Ph.D. student at the Hebrew University of Jerusalem under the supervision of Prof. Elon Lindenstrauss.
 I study homogeneous dynamics.

-You can interest me in everything related to dynamics with number theory, geometry, topology and probability.
+You can interest me in questions related to dynamics with number theory, geometry, topology, and probability.

 ## Contact